PAYE Calculation South Africa: How to calculate PAYE on salary

 Who pays PAYE tax?

 PAYE Tax payment is the responsibility of every South African of working age who is employed.
-For the purpose of administration and calculators, the South African Revenue Service divides eligible PAYE taxpayers into the following age groups: under 65, 65-74 and over 75.
+For administration and calculators, the South African Revenue Service divides eligible PAYE taxpayers into the following age groups: under 65, 65-74, and over 75.
 As per the payment policy, PAYE tax is deducted at source from an employee’s remuneration by the employer for subsequent transmittal to the South African Revenue Service.

 Deducted amounts are paid into the coffers of the South African government through its tax agency on a monthly basis.